Home recording

 Home recording is the practice of recording sound in a private home instead of a professional recording studio.
 A studio set up for home recording is called a home studio or project studio.
 Home recording is widely practiced by voice actors, narrators, singers, musicians, podcast hosts, and documentary makers at all levels of success.
 The cost of professional audio equipment has dropped steadily as technology advances during the 21st century, while information about recording techniques has become easily available online.
 These trends have resulted in an increase in the popularity of home recording and a shift in the recording industry toward recording in the home studio.

 In 2020, the onset of the COVID-19 lockdowns resulted in a dramatic global increase in the number of remote workers in 2020, as well as home-based recording artists, which also led to the proliferation of internet-based microgenres like bedroom pop and egg punk.

 History

 1960s–1970s: Origins

-During the 1960s, artists such as Hasil Adkins and British producer Joe Meek became early pioneers of home recording.
-Around the same time, the Who's Pete Townshend built their own private home recording studio, where he recorded demos for much of the band's early material and later his first solo album, Who Came First.
+During the 1950s and 1960s, American musicians such as Les Paul, Hasil Adkins and Frank Zappa, Australian artist Pip Proud and British producer Joe Meek became early pioneers of home recording.
+Around the same time, the Who's Pete Townshend built his own private home recording studio, where he recorded demos for much of the band's early material and later his first solo album, Who Came First.
 The recording sessions for the album inspired the Beatles' Paul McCartney to experiment with home recording on his 1970 debut solo album McCartney.
+Other early pioneers of home recording include Sly and the Family Stone.

 In 1973, Jamaican reggae producer Lee "Scratch" Perry built Black Ark Studios, where he pioneered several innovative production techniques as well as the dub genre.
 In 1986, American musician Prince, built a private home recording studio known as Paisley Park.